New Spain: Veracruz to Mexico City

 Significant regional development grew along the main transportation route from the capital east to the port of Veracruz.
 Alexander von Humboldt called this area, Mesa de Anahuac, which can be defined as the adjacent valleys of Puebla, Mexico, and Toluca, enclosed by high mountains, along with their connections to the Gulf Coast port of Veracruz and the Pacific port of Acapulco, where over half the population of New Spain lived.
 These valleys were linked trunk lines, or main routes, facilitating the movement of vital goods and people to get to key areas.

-Even in this relatively richly endowed region of Mexico, the difficulty of transit of people and goods in the absence of rivers and level terrain remained a major challenge to the economy of New Spain.
+Even in the relatively richly endowed region of Mexico, the difficulty of transit of people and goods in the absence of rivers and level terrain remained a major challenge to the economy of New Spain.
 This challenge persisted during the post-independence years until the late nineteenth-century construction of railroads.
 In the colonial era and up until the railroads were built in key areas in post-independence in the late nineteenth century, mule trains were the main mode of transporting goods.
-Mules were used because unpaved roads, mountainous terrain, and seasonal flooding could not generally accommodate carts.
+Pack mules were used because unpaved roads, mountainous terrain, and seasonal flooding could not generally accommodate carts.

-In the late eighteenth century, the crown devoted some resources to the study and remedy the problem of poor roads.
+In the late eighteenth century, the crown devoted some resources to study and remedy the poor roads.
 The Camino Real (royal road) between the port of Veracruz and the capital had some short sections paved and bridges constructed.
 The construction was done despite protests from some indigenous settlements when the infrastructure improvements, which sometimes included rerouting the road through communal lands.
-The Spanish crown finally decided that road improvement was in the interests of the state for military purposes, as well as for fostering commerce, agriculture, and industry, but the lack of state involvement in the development of physical infrastructure was to have lasting effects constraining development until the late nineteenth century.
-Despite some road improvements, transit was still difficult, particularly for heavy military equipment.
+The Spanish crown finally decided that road improvement was in the interests of the state for military purposes, as well as for fostering commerce, agriculture, and industry, but the lack of state involvement in the development of physical infrastructure was to have lasting effects, constraining development until the late nineteenth century.
+Despite the road improvements, transit was still difficult, particularly for heavy military equipment.

-Although the crown had ambitious plans for both the Toluca and Veracruz portions of the king's highway, actual improvements were limited to a localized network.
+Although the crown had ambitious plans for both the Toluca and Veracruz portions of the king's highway, improvements were limited to a localized network.
 Even where infrastructure was improved, transit on the Veracruz-Puebla main road had other obstacles, with wolves attacking mule trains, killing animals, and rendering some sacks of foodstuffs unsellable because they were smeared with blood.
 The north-south Acapulco route remained a mule track through mountainous terrain.